Select the type of image to use. For images that come from files, see Supported Graphics Formats.

 - Match Movie Length

-Start over and repeats after the last frame to create a continuous loop.
+Start over after the last frame to create a continuous loop.

 - Auto Refresh